 Are You Required to Do Zangyo?

-Despite the strong work culture in Japan, the answer is clear: no, you are not obligated to do zangyo against your will.
-The law is strict in stating that overtime must be performed only with the worker's consent.
-However, it is common for employees to feel implicit pressure to do additional work, especially in companies that value the concept of "total dedication" to work.
+Despite the strong work culture in Japan, the answer is clear: no, you are not required to do zangyo against your will.
+The law is strict in stating that overtime must be performed only with the worker’s consent.
+However, it is common for employees to feel an implicit pressure to perform additional work, especially in companies that value the concept of “total dedication” to work.

 Social and Cultural Pressure

-Japan has a strong team work culture, and many workers feel they must contribute extra hours to avoid appearing less committed than their colleagues.
-This creates a situation where, even though there is no legal obligation, social pressure can lead employees to accept zangyo.
+Japan has a strong team work culture, and many workers feel that they must contribute with overtime to avoid appearing less committed than their colleagues.
+This creates a situation where, even if there is no legal obligation, social pressure can lead employees to accept zangyo.

 Irregular Companies and Abusive Practices

 Unfortunately, there are cases where companies make abusive demands or try to deceive workers about their rights.
-If you come across job advertisements that state that zangyo is "mandatory," be suspicious.
+If you come across job advertisements stating that zangyo is “mandatory,” be wary.
 This type of practice is not only unfair but also illegal.
-It is advised to avoid such companies unless you are willing to work overtime to increase your income.
+It is advisable to avoid such companies unless you are willing to work overtime to increase your income.

 Many people have the impression that in Japan everyone works long hours, but this is not entirely true.
 There are sectors and companies with a lighter workload, especially in areas such as education, administrative services, and companies that prioritize work-life balance.

-For those who wish to have more free time, there are job options with a more relaxed schedule.
-Small and medium-sized enterprises, as well as startups, usually offer flexible hours.
+For those who want more free time, there are options for jobs with a more relaxed schedule.
+Small and medium-sized enterprises, as well as startups, often offer flexible hours.
 Additionally, many part-time jobs, known as arubaito, may have adjustable hours.

 Tips for Finding the Right Job

-If your priority is the balance between professional and personal life, it is worth researching companies that promote this type of environment.
-Additionally, checking the reviews of former employees can help you get an idea of how the company deals with zangyo.
-The search may be challenging, but it is possible to find positions that respect your needs.
+If your priority is work-life balance, it is worth researching companies that promote this type of environment.
+Furthermore, checking reviews from former employees can help you get an idea of how the company handles zangyo.
+The search can be challenging, but it is possible to find positions that respect your needs.

 Changes in Corporate Culture

 Although the practice of zangyo is common, it should not be seen as an obligation.
-Knowing your rights and seeking companies that respect the balance between work and personal life is crucial for a good experience in Japan.
+Knowing your rights and seeking companies that respect work-life balance is crucial for a good experience in Japan.
 For many, overworking means missing opportunities to experience Japanese culture.
-So, if you are in Japan or planning to go, think carefully about how you want to enjoy your time and what is most important to you.
+So, if you are in Japan or planning to go, think carefully about how you want to spend your time and what is most important to you.